Advanced Academics Program

 - Full-Time Advanced Academic Programs, Grades 3-8 (Level IV)

 Multiple criteria are reviewed to determine eligibility for all FCPS advanced academic services.
-The local school committee determines student eligibility for part-time school-based services.
 The countywide central selection committee determines eligibility for full-time AAP Level IV placement.

-Please do not wait for test scores before submitting a referral for your student in grades 2-7 as there will be no referrals for Level IV screening accepted past the deadline of January **, 20**.
-If you are waiting for test scores and would like your student screened for Level IV please submit the referral by the published deadline (even if you have not received the test scores for your student).
+Please do not wait for test scores before submitting a referral for your student in Grades 2-7 as there will be no referrals for Level IV screening accepted past the January 10 deadline.
+If you are waiting for test scores and would like your student screened for Level IV, please submit the referral by the published deadline (even if you have not received the test scores for your student).